Just 20 minutes of exercise is as good as a coffee for our working memory, according to a new, first-of-its-kind study.

 Recent research has suggested that just a single bout of exercise improves mood and cognition.

-Countless other studies suggest that physical exercise can bring health benefits, such as fighting disease and extending life.
+Countless other studies suggest that physical exercise can bring health benefits, such as fighting disease and

 Yet, we often reach for a coffee instead of heading out of the door and getting moving.